kotomino/workout-log-project/README.md

 # PR Jounral Sinatra App

-Vacay Away is a React JS web app that allows users to plan each of their vacation days with activities that display their hours of operation, addresses, and estimated costs.
-The app allows for flexible, dynamic, and visual engagement and automatically calculates the remaining budget from the original amount the user indicates.
+PR Journal is a Sinatra web app that allows users to track their workout goals and personal records in one place.
+The app helps users visualize their fitness milestones, making their progress more tangible.
+Logging your achievements is the key to mindful and deliberate success.

 Find the app hosted on Heroku here: https://pr-journal.herokuapp.com/